v-gajjar/Minesweeper/README.md

 By default, all tiles are closed.
 A number of mines will be randomly distributed across the tiles.

-The objective of the game is to open all tiles (excluding flagged tiles) without opening a mine.
+The objective of the game is to open all tiles that don't contain a mine.

 If you suspect a tile has a mine, you can "flag" the tile using right click.
 This will display a flag on the tile.